-Wilderness problems focuses upon the philosophy of the wilderness movement, the Wilderness Act of 1964, the Endangered Species, the Environmental Policy Act, and the current U.S. Wilderness system with special emphasis on Cochise County.
+Focuses upon the philosophy of the wilderness movement, the Wilderness Act of 1964, the Endangered Species Act, the Environmental Policy Act, and the current U.S. Wilderness system with special emphasis on Cochise County.

 EVS 111 Wildland Ecology/3 Units